The Tasmanian Science Talent Search 2023

 assessment included will not be

-• Formatting: Times New Roman or Arial
+considered for judging. - Formatting: Times New Roman or Arial

 font, 12 pt, 1.5 line spacing, 2.5 cm